AEKEYS/RepData_PeerAssessment1/PA1_template.md

 ## What is the average daily activity pattern?

-So far, we have a picture of the individual's activity on a daily basis, but we have little insight into how that activity is distributed throughout the day.
+So far, we have an understanding of the individual's overall step activity but have little insight into how that activity is distributed throughout the day.
 In order to answer questions like, "what time of day is the individual most active?," we average step activity across each 5-min interval for all days.

 ```r